nachop51/holbertonschool-low_level_programming/0x03-debugging/README.md

 # Debugging project

-# Learning how to debug a file
+# Learning how to debug a file.